Product Update Considerations for Variable Products with Woosage50

 Variation Quantity

-WooCommerce assumes each variation has a quantity of 1 when sharing the stock pool, but in some cases the variations could be multiples (e.g. a box of 10), In this case, if an order is placed for 2 items the stock is reduced by 2, rather than 20 in the example.
+WooCommerce assumes each variation has a quantity of 1, but when the variations all the same product (.e. same SKU) but different "pack" sizes you might want them to share the underlying stock pool and in these cases the variations are multiples (e.g. a box of 10).
+If an order is placed for 2 items WooCommerce reduces the stock by 2, rather than 20 (using the box of 10 example).

 WooCommerce doesn't support this, so in order to support variations as multiples in cartons, boxes, pallets etc, we recommend the following plugin, which has an inventory reduction per item sold feature to accommodate this.